-Generally no specific preparation is required.
+No specific preparation is usually required.

 It may be best to wear comfortable clothing with easy access to the joint being examined.

-Arthrography is a very safe procedure and complications are unusual.
+The procedure to produce an arthrogram is called arthrography.
+It is a very safe procedure and complications are unusual.

 Complications of gadolinium contrast medium used in an MRI have not been reported in the very small amounts used in arthrography.

-Some common reasons for an arthrogram in addition to the scan are:
+Some common reasons for an arthrogram are:

-The time that it takes your doctor to receive a written report on the test or procedure you have had will vary, depending on:
+The time that it takes your doctor to receive a written report on the test will vary, depending on:

-Please feel free to ask the private practice, clinic, or hospital where you are having your test or procedure when your doctor is likely to have the written report.
+The hospital or radiology facility where you are having your test will be able to tell you when your doctor is likely to receive the written report.

 It is important that you discuss the results with the doctor who referred you, either in person or on the telephone, so that they can explain what the results mean for you.